ARM-software/vscode-cmsis-csolution/README.md

 - [CMSIS view](#cmsis-view): Access your source code and actions such as build, run, and debug from the **Solution outline**.
 - [Create New Solution view](#create-new-solution-view): Create new solutions for devices or boards from template projects or example applications.
 - [Configure Solution view](#configure-solution-view): Add layers to your reference applications or select a compiler toolchain for your solutions.
-- [Manage Solution view](#manage-solution-view): Manage your solutions with multiple targets, projects, and build types to define the scope of your application programs.
+- [Manage Solution view](#manage-solution-view): Manage your solutions with multiple targets, projects, and build types to define the scope of your applications.
 - [Software Components view](#software-components-view): Access reusable building blocks that are provided in software packs.

 [Settings](https://code.visualstudio.com/docs/getstarted/settings#_extension-settings): Configure features like [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd).
-With the **Online Mode** setting, Arm CMSIS Solution uses web services to retrieve information about devices, boards, and examples, and downloads missing **software packs**.
+With the **Use Web Services** setting, Arm CMSIS Solution uses web services to retrieve information about devices, boards, and examples, and downloads missing **software packs**.

 Arm CMSIS Solution works as a standalone tool and can also interact with other Visual Studio Code extensions: